apache/lucenenet/README.md

 #### Execution

 1. Open `Lucene.Net.sln` in Visual Studio.
-2. Choose the target framework to test by opening `build/TestTargetFramework.proj` and uncommenting the corresponding `<TargetFramework>`.
+2. Choose the target framework to test by opening `build/TestTargetFramework.props` and uncommenting the corresponding `<TargetFramework>` (and commenting all others).
 3. Build a project or the entire solution, and wait for Visual Studio to discover the tests - this may take several minutes.
 4. Run or debug the tests in Test Explorer, optionally using the desired filters.